-The picture at the right shows the International Space Station as it will look when finished.
+T he above picture shows the International Space Station as it will look when finished.
 People will live and work only in the relatively small, slender cylinders in the middle of the construction.
 The rest of the station -- the flat, black things -- are solar panels.
 These panels convert sunlight energy into energy usable by people inside the station.

-Well, those solar panels are doing exactly the main thing done by most leaves on most kinds of green plants: They are capturing sunlight energy, which is something needed by all living things, from bacteria to backyard trees to people living in space.
+Well, those solar panels are doing exactly the main thing done by most leaves on most kinds of green plants: They are capturing energy, in this case, sunlight energy.
+Energy is something needed by all living things, from bacteria to backyard trees to people living in space.
 The problem of acquiring energy is always one of the most important considerations any living thing has to deal with.

 Therefore, a leaf's main job is usually this: